zoharyAnd/equityFunders-dotnetMVC/README.md

 ```

 ## Deployment
-To deploy your site, you will need to create a site within an **IIS Serve**
+To deploy your site, you will need to create a site within an **IIS Server**

 ```
 dotnet publish